HugoPeters1024/hs-sleuth/README.md

 - :floppy_disk: Now whenever you build dump files are created in `dist-newstyle/coredump-MyCapture001/`

+# Inspecting dumps

 - :female_detective: To inspect the dumps with the frontend, you need to run the server:
     ```sh
     -- when building the server yourself (GHC 9.2+)
-    cabal run hs-comprehension-server -- --project_root PATH/TO/YOUR/PROJECT
+    -- Make sure to install Elm: https://guide.elm-lang.org/install/elm.html
+    -- You can also opt to not install elm and extract the html and css files from the release
+    cd hs-comprehension/
+    ./make_release.sh
+    cd release/
+    ./server --project-root PATH/TO/YOUR/PROJECT

     -- when using the released build (https://github.com/HugoPeters1024/hs-comprehension/releases)
-    ./server --project_root PATH/TO/YOUR/PROJECT
+    ./server --project-root PATH/TO/YOUR/PROJECT

     -- the server will serve at port 8080
     ```